Q.1: What is the prostate?

 Q.4: Is prostate cancer hereditary?

-A.4: Men with immediate family members who have been diagnosed with prostate cancer have at least a two-fold increased risk of developing prostate cancer than those who don’t have this family history.
+A.4: Men with immediate family members who have been diagnosed with prostate cancer have at least a two to three fold increased risk of developing prostate cancer than those who don’t have this family history.

 Q.5: I’ve just been told that I have prostate cancer.
 At what age should my sons begin screening?

-A.5: They should start their screening at the age of 40 with a yearly digital rectal exam and a PSA blood test.
-For more information, see Reducing my risks.
+A.5: They should start their screening at the age of 45 with a yearly digital rectal exam and a PSA blood test.
+For more information, click here.

 Q.6: How to screen for prostate cancer?